Ladies (and men), learn more about Kegels. These exercises are helpful for a healthy pelvic floor

 Do I need fancy gym equipment to do this?

-Nope!
+• Not at all.
 That’s the best part.
-You can do Kegels anytime, anywhere – no yoga mat, no dumbbells, no excuses!
+You can do Kegels anytime, anywhere – no yoga mat, no dumbbells, no excuses.
+Remember, consistency is key.
+Most people notice an improvement in bladder control or pelvic strength within four to eight weeks of daily practice.

 How do I find my pelvic floor muscles?